abaez/ansible-role-umurmur/README.md

 Description
 -----------

-The role provisions a umurmur docker container for you to use with [abaez.domain][4].
-The combination of using ansible for the provision, allows for extremely easy domain association and setup of a murmur server.
+The role provisions a umurmur docker container for you to use with [abaez.domain][4] and is serviced by systemd.
+The combination of all of these, allows for extremely easy domain association and setup of a murmur server.

 Role Variables
 --------------